miguelangelomendes/BuyThem/README.md

   - Description
   - Price
   - Image
-- The system encrypts the image before uploading to IPFS and the Item is created and saved into state.
+- The image is first encrypted before being uploaded to IPFS.
+Saved into the contract state afterwards.
 - The contract charges a 10% fee on each purchase.
 - The creator receives 90% of each purchase.
 ### Buy